 My husband and I divide all household and child-related chores.
 We do many of them together and for others, we take turns.
 This helps us do the mundane household tasks without boredom setting in.
 We rarely fight over whose job it is.
 We appreciate each other’s contributions each day and grab opportunities to express the same.

 It may seem like a small thing, but sharing the household responsibilities can end up making your life feel like a well-oiled machine.
 When 70% of your Sunday goes into completing things around the house, you’ll end up hating your spouse for not helping you out.
 The rules for marriage call for support at every step, including in household chores.

 9. Love conquers all situations

 Be generous with love when it comes to your spouse.
 Just because you both know you love each other does not mean you can’t say it.
-Say those three words as often as you can – when departing for work, before heading to bed or texting ‘I love you’ in the middle of the day.
+Say those three words as often as you can – when departing for work, before heading to bed or in the middle of the day.